Kranthi-Guribilli/Heart-Stroke-Prediction/README.md

   - stroke: 1 if the patient had a stroke or 0 if not

   **Note: "Unknown" in smoking_status means that the information is unavailable for this patient**
+ * Source:
+The dataset is publically available on the Kaggle website, and it is from an ongoing cardiovascular study on residents of the town of Framingham, Massachusetts.
+The classification goal is to predict whether the patient has the chance of future heart stroke.The dataset provides the patients’ information.
+It includes over 4,000 records and 12 attributes.
+Each attribute is a potential risk factor.
+There are both demographic, behavioral and medical risk factors.

+Target variable to predict:
+risk of getting heart stroke - (binary: “1”, means “Yes”, “0” means “No”)